Benet Academy: Christmas Drive

 The annual Christmas Drive takes place in December, during the two weeks prior to Christmas vacation.
-The fundraiser is a school-wide effort, jointly coordinated by Student Government, National Honor Society, and the Outreach Society.
+The fundraiser is a school-wide effort, coordinated by Student Government.
 The fundraising efforts are varied and creative; boys donate money to remain unshaven (a violation of school policy), the National Honor Society sells baked goods, the Mother's Club serves breakfast, and each class competes to gather the most pennies in the school-wide "penny wars."
 The Christmas Drive was featured in the cover story of the December 2010 issue of Christ is our Hope, the official magazine of the Diocese of Joliet.
 In the previous year the school had raised $54,500.
 The money was used to support a mission trip in Appalachia, and also to provide food, school supplies, blankets, and gifts to local families in the Chicago area.
-In 2010, the student body raised $66,200.
-The record was set in 2017, when the school community raised $100,000.
+In 2022, the student body raised $101,336.

+FOI Jr. Board & Sister School

+Since 2012, Benet Academy has supported the quality of life for those in Imiliwaha, Tanzania through education and healthcare.
+Benet Academy is also proud to call St. Gertrude Primary School in Tanzania as its sister school.
+The Friends of Imiliwaha Jr. Board invites all passionate individuals who want to lend a hand in improving lives for those in Tanzania, Africa.